andrerferrer/dedemos/README.md

 ### Tags
 - [Filter by Tags](https://github.com/andrerferrer/filter-by-tags-demo) - How to filter by tags.
-- [Create a model with tags](https://github.com/andrerferrer/model-with-tags-demo#goal) - How to create a model with tags
+- [Create a model with tags](https://github.com/andrerferrer/model-with-tags-demo#goal) - How to create a model with tags.
-- [Create several tags at once](https://github.com/andrerferrer/create-multiple-tags-demo#goal) - How to create several tags at once
+- [Create several tags at once](https://github.com/andrerferrer/create-multiple-tags-demo#goal) - How to create several tags at once.

 ### Testing
 - [Simple Testing](https://github.com/andrerferrer/basic-testing-demo/#demo) - How to implement basic testing for features and models.